Want to Improve Your Child's Problem Solving Skills?

-Download your free copy of the Atlas Mission and let your child play with this award-winning educational game.
+Download your free copy of the Atlas Mission and let your child play this award-winning educational game.
 Your child will become better at problem solving without even realizing it!

 I’m Being Silly is an on-the-fly story telling game.
 The parent starts off with a simple story and the preschooler has to stop them when they’ve said something silly.
 Here’s an example: